Gabriel Arias Player Props: Guardians vs. White Sox

 Gabriel Arias At The Plate

-- Arias is hitting .188 with five doubles, four home runs and 22 walks.
+- Arias is batting .196 with six doubles, four home runs and 23 walks.

-- In 40.0% of his 55 games this season, Arias has picked up at least one hit.
-He's also had five multi-hit games.
+- In 41.1% of his 56 games this season, Arias has picked up at least one hit.
+He's also had six multi-hit games.

-- In four games this season (7.3%), Arias has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (7.1%), Arias has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.